mateoqac/tet-puzzle/README.md

-# Tetonor Puzzle Game
+# Tet Puzzle Game

-A TypeScript-powered Tetonor puzzle game built with Astro and Preact.
-Tetonor is a number logic puzzle where players must use pairs of numbers to create both sums and products.
+A TypeScript-powered Tet puzzle game built with Astro and Preact.
+Tet puzzle is a number logic game where players must use pairs of numbers to create both sums and products.

 ## Game Rules